June is LGBTQIA+ Pride Month.

 Leonardo di Vinci – Artist and inventor, who made significant contributions to various fields of the sciences and the arts.

-Louise Pearce – Pathologist who helped develop a treatment for a deadly African sleeping sickness.
+Louise Pearce – A Pathologist who helped develop a treatment for a deadly African sleeping sickness.

 Sally Ride – The first American woman to travel to space.

-Sara Josephine Baker – Physician who worked to improve infant mortality rates.
+Sara Josephine Baker – A Physician who worked to improve infant mortality rates.

 Sir Francis Bacon – “The father of modern science,” Bacon developed the scientific method of investigating a hypothesis.